JeffJakubowski/Zabbix-Aruba-CX/README.md

 2. Firmware release is the currently running firmware, which may not be the firmware saved in the primary or secondary flash.

 Tested/developed only on 6100.

+How to use:
+1. Within zabbix, go to Configuration -> templates
+2. Import template
+3. Apply template to switches like any other